Nicolas Müller (squash player)

 Nicolas Müller (born 24 August 1989) is a professional squash player who represents Switzerland.
-He reached a career high ranking of 13 in the world during November 2022.
-He became the first Swiss squash player to reach World No. 20 the PSA ranking, in 2012.
+He reached a career high ranking of 13 in the world during November 2022. and was the first Swiss player to enter the world's top 20.

 Career

 In December 2023, Müller won a bronze medal with Switzerland, at the 2023 Men's World Team Squash Championships in New Zealand.

 After a second round exit to Mostafa Asal at the 2024 PSA Men's World Squash Championship in May, he won another bronze medal with Switzerland, at the December 2024 Men's World Team Squash Championships in Hong Kong.

+In November 2025, he won his 13th PSA title after securing victory in the White Oaks Cup during the 2025–26 PSA Squash Tour.

+In May 2026 he won a silver medal at the 2026 European Team Championships in Amsterdam.